AliElDerawi/NW-Course-ChatApp/README.md

-The project has included comments that describe most of steps taken while developing it, also we didn't remove the trace code (PrintStream in the console) founded in many methods, they're helpful to understand the code and debug it.feel free to delete them!
+The project has included comments that describe most of steps taken while developing it, also we didn't remove the trace code (PrintStream in the console) founded in many methods, they're helpful to understand the code and debug it.Feel free to delete them!

 Feel free to upgrade the code, and incorporate with us!